New World Wines

 When we talk about New World wines and especially South American wines, Chile and Argentina are the countries that come to mind.
 Viticulture, as in other South American countries, was introduced by the Spanish when they arrived in the sixteenth century.
 Successive waves of European immigrants arrived from Italy, Spain, and France during the 19th and 20th centuries.
 These immigrants brought with them centuries of winemaking experience.
 They modernized viticulture and developed new winemaking techniques using the European grape varieties that they brought with them as well as discovering local grape varietals.

 The natural terrain of Chile makes it a winemaking paradise.
+It is the only country that is free of Phylloxera and as a result, the wines that come from the old ungrafted vines express the purest form of terroir possible.
 The Andes to the east, the Atacama Desert to the north, Patagonia to the south, and the Pacific Ocean's cool breezes are beneficial to viticulture, creating an environment that helps to eradicate pests and vineyard diseases.
 Chile’s vineyards make up a narrow strip of about 2671 miles from north to south and 217 miles from west to east.
-The bulk of wine production concentrated to the south of Santiago, the country's capital.
+The bulk of wine production is concentrated in the south of Santiago, the country's capital.
 North of Santiago are the Valle de Aconcagua and the Limari Valley.
 To the south, in the Central Valley region, are located the best-known sub-regions such as Maipo, Cachapoal, Colchaguá, Curicó, and the Maule Valley.
 Further south, are the Itata and Bio Bio Valleys.
 Cabernet Sauvignon is the most widely planted grape variety in Chile, however, Carménère is the country's signature grape variety.
 Mistakenly thought to be Merlot, the varietal arrived in Chile late in the 19th century from Bordeaux.
-Carménère has charmed wine lovers around the globe, the sunshine in the warmer areas in Chile create charming red wines that are extraordinary.
+Carménère has charmed wine lovers around the globe, the sunshine in the warmer areas of Chile creates charming red wines that are extraordinary.

 Argentina is the largest wine producer in South America and ranks fifth in the world.
-Its vineyards produce internationally recognized wines that are mostly found along the slopes of the Andes mountain range, stretching from north to south.
-There are 1320 wineries.
-370 of the wineries export wines of international quality.
-Wine has been declared by a government decree as the national drink of Argentina, something that no other country has done.
+Its vineyards produce internationally recognized wines mostly found along the slopes of the Andes mountain range, stretching from north to south.
+There are 1320 wineries, and 400 of these wineries export wines of international quality.
+Wine has been declared by a government decree as Argentina's national drink.
+The country even celebrates Malbec, something that no other country has done.
+There is even an international Malbec day which celebrates the day that Argentinian President Domingo Faustino Sarmiento decided that it was his responsibility to transform Argentina’s wine industry.
+He asked Michel Aimé Pouget a renowned French ampelographer and agronomist involved with viticulture research projects in South America during the 19th century to come to Argentina to conduct viticultural experiments and recommend the best French grape varietals for the country.
+Among the grapes that Pouget brought was Malbec.

 Argentina is divided into four major wine regions: Northern, Oceanic, Cuyo, and Patagonia.
 These regions are subdivided into twelve wine regions (Jujuy, Salta, Catamarca, Tucumán, La Rioja, San Juan, Mendoza, La Pampa, Neuquén, Río Negro, Chubut, Buenos-Aires).
 The dominant wine-growing regions are Mendoza (395 acres), San Juan (123 acres), and La Rioja (21 acres).